hpe-storage/python-hpedockerplugin/docs/share_usage.md

 # Set the driver to be File driver
 hpedockerplugin_driver = hpedockerplugin.hpe.hpe_3par_file.HPE3PARFileDriver

-hpe3par_api_url = https://10.50.3.24:8080/api/v1
+hpe3par_api_url = https://xxx.xxx.xxx.xxx:8080/api/v1
-hpe3par_username = 3paradm
+hpe3par_username = <user>
-hpe3par_password = 3pardata
+hpe3par_password = <pwd>
-hpe3par_san_ip = 10.50.3.24
+hpe3par_san_ip = xxx.xxx.xxx.xxx
-hpe3par_san_login = 3paradm
+hpe3par_san_login = <san_user>
-hpe3par_san_password = 3pardata
+hpe3par_san_password = <san_pwd>

 # Server IP pool is mandatory and can be specified as a mix of range of IPs and
 # individual IPs delimited by comma
 # Each range or individual IP must be followed by the corresponding subnet mask
 # delimited by semi-colon
 # E.g.: IP-Range:Subnet-Mask,Individual-IP:SubnetMask…
-hpe3par_server_ip_pool = 192.168.98.8-192.168.98.13:255.255.192.0
+hpe3par_server_ip_pool = xxx.xxx.xxx.xxx-xxx.xxx.xxx.yyy:255.255.255.0

-# Default size of FPG to be in the range 1TiB – 64TiB.
-If not specified here, it defaults to 64
+# Override default size of FPG here.
+It must be in the range 1TiB – 64TiB.
+If
+# not specified here, it defaults to 64
 hpe3par_default_fpg_size = 10
 ```
-User can define multiple backends in case more than one array needs to be managed by the plugin.
+User can define multiple backends in case more than one array needs to be managed
+by the plugin.

 User can also define backends for block driver(s) along with file driver(s).
-However, a default backend is mandatory for both block and file drivers for the default use cases
+However, a default backend is mandatory for both block and file drivers for the
-to work.
+default use cases to work.
 Since ‘DEFAULT’ section can be consumed by either
 block or file driver but not both at the same time, the other driver
 is left out without a default backend.
 In order to satisfy the need for the other
 driver to have default backend, HPE 3PAR Plugin introduces two new keywords to